-- o The Lower-Range Egyptian Arabic test contains a listening test only. - o The Listening Test contains approximately 60 questions with about 37 authentic passages.
-Each passage has up to 2 questions with four answer
+The Lower-Range Reading Test contains approximately 60 questions with about 36 authentic passages.
+Each passage has up to 4 questions with four answer choices per question.

-- For research purposes, some questions are not scored.
-These questions do not count toward the final score the examinee receives.
-Examinees will not be told which questions are not scored. - Examinees have 3 hours to complete the Listening Test.
-Approximately halfway through the test, examinees will be given a 15-minute break.
+- The Lower-Range Listening Test consists of two versions.
+One version measures proficiency in standard Portuguese that is spoken in Portugal (Portuguese European).
+The other version measures proficiency in standard Portuguese that is spoken in Brazil (Portuguese Brazilian). - The Lower-Range Listening Test contains approximately 60 questions with about 37 authentic passages.
+Each passage has up to 2 questions with four answer choices per question. - Some passages will be played once and some will be played twice.
+When a passage is played twice, there will be a short tone signal just before the passage is played the second time. - Examinees have 3 hours to complete the Reading Test and 3 hours to complete the Listening Test.
+Approximately halfway through each test, examinees will be given a 15-minute break.
 The break does not count toward the test time.
 For the Listening Test, although the playing of the passages is controlled by the computer, examinees may take as much or as little time as they wish to answer the questions.
-Managing the time effectively is the examinee's responsibility.
+Managing the time effectively is the examinee's responsibility, just as it is on the Reading Test.